 The Notice of Violation is a formal warning that an officer has observed a violation of the municipal code.
 The NOV gives Land Use Enforcement standing before the Administrative Hearings Officer, and is the beginning of the legal process.

 If you have received an NOV, please contact the officer who issued it.
 If the officer is in the field, leave your phone number and the NOV number (printed in red at the top of the form, or at the top of a letter format NOV) on his or her voice mail.
-You may also speak with the secretary at 343-8343 during normal business hours.
+You may also speak with someone at 343-4141 during normal business hours.
 You may also respond in person at our office.
 Be sure to request the case tracking number for future reference.

 We really prefer to resolve code violations in a friendly manner, and will give you a reasonable time to bring your property into compliance.
 But if you don't contact us, we assume that you don't care about the violation and don't intend to correct it.
 Then we have to take further enforcement actions to abate the violation.